-Annual allowance
+Annual and completion allowance

-- R 30 000, or R 50 000 for a learner with a disability. - The allowance is based on full monthly periods completed in the employer's year of assessment. - The allowance will be apportioned if falling in more than one year of assessment. - The annual allowance is allowed in respect of each successive year of learnership.
+The annual allowance is based on full monthly periods completed in the employer's year of assessment.
+The allowance will be apportioned if falling in more than one year of assessment.
+The annual allowance is allowed in respect of each successive year of learnership.
+The completion allowance is only claimable on the successful completion of the learnership.
+The completion allowance can be claimed for the number of consecutive 12-month periods within the duration of the agreement.